AFLplusplus/AFLplusplus/README.md

 * all: just the main afl++ binaries
 * binary-only: everything for binary-only fuzzing: qemu_mode, unicorn_mode, libdislocator, libtokencap
-* source-only: everything for source code fuzzing: llvm_mode, libdislocator, libtokencap
+* source-only: everything for source code fuzzing: instrumentation, libdislocator, libtokencap
 * distrib: everything (for both binary-only and source code fuzzing)
 * man: creates simple man pages from the help option of the programs
 * install: installs everything you have compiled with the build options above